HeringtonPress/HeringtonPress.github.io/systems/olc/olc 1.md

 - SPIKED: Wrong actions deals d4 damage to the picker.

 ## Stealth
-Moving silently and unseen is a Save with a bonus equal to your empty slots and a penalty equal to the amount of armour filled slots.
+Moving silently and unseen is a Save with a bonus equal to your empty slots and a penalty equal to the amount of armor filled slots.

-When sneaking as a group everyone saves but only half of the group is required to succeed.
+When sneaking as a group one save is made with the penalty and bonuses averaged.
 ## Degeneration and Leaving the Dungeon
 Every time you leave the Dungeon, the biggest treasure pile in the dungeon loses around 20% of its value, stolen away by agents of the Underworld.

 The exception to this is if you have a camp setup outside the dungeon you may make a pitstop.
 Roll the Dungeon die once when exciting and again when re-entering though these rolls may never lower the clock beyond 3.
 # Fighting
 ---
-## Initiative
+## Hands
-Each round the GM describes what it appears the enemy is going to do.
-Save Cunning vs the largest enemy HD to act first.
-On your turn you may take two actions.
-Move Zones, attack, trip, fetch an item, or raise a shield.
-Get creative.
+All combat actions are broken up into 3 hands.
+Rock●, Paper□, and Scissors<.
+When fighting with an enemy you will each throw out an ability, comparing the hands to assess effectiveness.
+This respects the law of Rock● beats Paper□ beats Scissors< beats Rock●.
+With a tie being when 2 of the same hand are thrown.
-## Attacking & Defending
+## Stances
-When attacking simply roll the weapons damage, dealing it to the enemy.
-If you attack multiple times you only deal the biggest damage.
-When being attacked you may Gamble your Armour Dice to avoid damage.
+Actions are also divided between two Stances; Offensive† and Defensive‡.
+Offensive† is the typical Stance.
+It targets an enemy and defends from that same enemy.
+The Defensive‡ Stance targets only one enemy but defends from all.
 ## Zones
 There are 4 zones in a typical combat encounter.
 These are Forward↑ and Rearward↓ for allies and enemies.
-Ranged attacks can be volleyed from any Zone but melee is limited to Forward.
+Certain combat actions are also divided into Forward and Rearward, meaning they can only be used while in those Zones.
+If an ability doesn't specify a zone it can be used in any⇵.
 ![Zone](https://raw.githubusercontent.com/HeringtonPress/HeringtonPress.github.io/master/assets/img/Zone.png)
-Combatants in Forward must target an enemy in Forward, while combatants in Rearward may target whoever they choose.
+Combatants in Forward are paired together with the most numerous group in Forward deciding the pairings.
+Leaving anyone left over to choose their own target.
+While combatants in Rearward may target whoever they choose.
 If a sides Forward is empty then everyone on that sides Rearward is considered to be Forward.
+## Basic Actions
+Everyone has access to the following Actions.
+- Attack (●□<) † ⇵
+	- Deal 4 damage on a win, or 2 on a tie.
+- Defend (●□<) ‡ ⇵
+	- Deal 2 damage on a win.

+## Conditions
+There are 3 Conditions Stoned, Folded, and Dulled.
+Each one is associated with a Hand.
+Stoned to Rock●, Folded to Paper□, and Dulled to Scissors<.
+While afflicted with one of these Conditions you cannot throw that respective Hand.
+Unless stated otherwise you recover from a condition after one round.
 ## Fleeing
 If the party agrees to retreat then bar dire circumstances they escape.
 Each character that escaped gains 2d3 Stress.
 Any items dropped in the pursuit are lost to the dungeon.
 Fleeing in this way leaves any fallen or captured ally behind, unless you are holding the fallen and have the slots to do so.
 The average human is 6 Slots and dragging allows you to ignore their encumbrance.